 - One unfortunate aspect of most NJ beaches is that you have to pay.
 Check with individual beaches for information about day and season badges.
 Kids are generally FREE, but the age range varies.
 (Read about favorite FREE NJ beaches.)

 - Remember parking.
 You have to pay for parking at some beaches, so be sure to check ahead.
 Check to see what the meters take or if there are lots or even street parking.

 - Some NJ beaches allow food and beverages, but some do not.
 Most beaches do not allow glass containers, so be sure to bring reusable water bottles.

-- Dogs are generally not allowed on NJ beaches (although there are some areas, like a dog beach in Sandy Hook, that allow them), so leave the fur babies at home.
+- Dogs are generally not allowed on NJ beaches (although there are some areas, like a dog beach in Sandy Hook, that allows them), so leave the fur babies at home.

 - Most Jersey Shore beaches have lifeguards, but some do not.
 If there is not a lifeguard, it should be posted before the beach entrance.
 You'll need to stay within the lifeguard-appointed swimming zones if you want to be in the water.
 Watch where they have the flags posted.

-This article first published in 2011 and was updated for 2017.
+This article, first published in 2011, is updated annually.